bradylowe/Low-Light-PMT-Data-Root-Fit/README.md

 ### *fit_pmt_wrapper.c*
  - This Root macro serves as a bridge between the immense power and detail of fit_pmt.c and the ease of use of run_fit_pmt.sh (described next).
  - This macro takes in only 22 parameters that are much more aligned with human concerns such as which run number to use, how much to constrain our varaibles during fitting, which types of outputs to save, and any initial conditions we would like considered.
- - This macro also contains hard-coded into it all of our currently accepted PMT, light source, and filter calibration values measured and set by me personally.
-Unfortunately, some of these values are subject to change (though the gains of the tubes shouldn't change).
- - This macro has an option to print a thorough summary of the settings that went into producing this fit.

 ### *run_fit_pmt.sh*
  - This shell script is a Cadillac compared to the above C-code.